dlstreamer/dlstreamer/docs/source/dev_guide/model_preparation.md

 These scripts will download models from
-[Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) and other sources, handle the necessary conversions and put model files in a directory specified by the MODELS_PATH environment variable.
+[Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) and other sources, handle the necessary conversions and put model files in a directory specified by the `MODELS_PATH` environment variable.

 This way, you will be able to easily perform the most popular tasks, such as object detection and classification, instance segmentation, face localization and many others.
-For examples of how to set up Deep Learning Streamer pipelines that carry out these functions, please refer to the [sample directory](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/libraries/dl-streamer/samples/gstreamer/gst_launch).
+For examples of how to set up Deep Learning Streamer pipelines that carry out these functions, refer to the [sample directory](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/libraries/dl-streamer/samples/gstreamer/gst_launch).

-If you're interested in designing custom pipelines, make sure to review the [Supported Models](../supported_models.md) table for guidance on whether Intel® DL Streamer elements require specific configurations (defined by the model-proc or labels files) for your selected model.
+If you are interested in designing custom pipelines, make sure to review the [Supported Models](../supported_models.md) table for guidance on whether Deep Learning Streamer elements require specific configurations (defined by the model-proc or labels files) for your selected model.